Getting Around in Basel & Switzerland

 Walking, cycling and car sharing

-Walking, biking, using the public transportation (train, tram & bus), perhaps e-bike or even motorcycle is mostly the fastest and best way to get to and from the university and especially for commuting between the various areas of the university.
+Walking, biking, using the public transportation (train, tram & bus), perhaps e-bike, e-cargo bike or even motorcycle is mostly the fastest and best way to getting around and especially for commuting between the various areas of the university.
 Parking is designated accordingly with signs throughout the entire city.

 Important: when using streets and roads, it is important to know that cyclists are permitted to travel in both directions on many one-way streets (designated by the sign Einfahrt verboten – ausgenommen Velos).
 It is also important to note that trams have right of way, especially at crosswalks.
 Traffic on certain streets and places in Basel can be complicated when trams, buses, motor vehicles, cyclists and pedestrians converge within a relatively small space.
 It is therefore important to be attentive!
 Many people wear bicycle helmets.
 They are especially recommended for children.
 Cyclists are encouraged to consult the city map for cyclists to determine the best route.
-The city map for cyclists in German and English is also available as hard-copy for 2 CHF at the Welcome Center, at bookstores and the Basel tourist offices.
-The website Basel unterwegs provides great tips and many tour suggestions, while Bike Citizens suggests best routes, e.g. from home to work.
+The city map for cyclists in German and English is also available as hard-copy at the Welcome Center, at bookstores and the Basel tourist offices.
+The website Basel unterwegs informs about means of transportation and provides great tips in terms of mobility and tour suggestions, while Bike Citizens suggests best routes, e.g. from home to work.
 Also, the University Hospital provides a public pump station which can be found in front of the Zentrum für Lehre + Forschung at Hebelstrasse 20.

-Since 2016 cargo bikes, an attractive alternative for those who aim to transport children or goods ecofriendly, will offer a renting system which allows renting cargo bikes at various spots in town on an hourly basis.
+Rent a bike, Publibike and Pickebike provide a simple way (partly via App) for renting bicycles, e-bikes and partly even e-scooters.
+Last but not least carvelo2go offers an attractive alternative for those who aim to transport children or goods ecofriendly: A web-/app-based system allows renting e-cargo bikes at various spots in town on an hourly basis.

 The Welcome Center provides advice in matters relating to transportation and parking.